armytag/langs/speedlang23/grammar.md

 ## Story of the Sea

-The following story reflects how Putsaxwa speakers view the ocean as a source of both risk and opportunity.
+The following story reflects how Pucaxwa speakers view the ocean as a source of both risk and opportunity.

 <div class="side-by-side">
 <div>
 <h4>Putsaxwa</h4>
 <p>
-The sea is a our fickle neighbor.
-Sometimes it brings calm white clouds and plentiful fish.
-Sometimes it brings great winds and jagged waves.
-The Lompa sailors have mastered the balance of the sea, and now they travel along the coast sharing with every tribe.
-If we can master the sea like them, we could also prosper.
+Wimila se totomo nehine kwojuceš.
 </p>
 </div>
 <div>